binkley/modern-java-practices/README.md

 ### Tips

-* Hold off from JDK 17 until resolving why Gradle cannot launch Ant for the checkstyle plugin from inside Batect, but it works calling Gradle directly on the command line.
-The Maven build works fine.

 * In Maven, use a property to _fix_ the version of Java in place.
 But note naming for that property: `java.version` is defined by the JVM, and Maven creates a matching property.
 Recommended is to define your Java version with